Interview with Anthony Zacchino: Vegan Ironman

 Created Thursday, 13 February 2014

-Anthony Zacchino is a vegan athlete who trains up to fiften hours a week.
-On top of his training, he currently works as research specialist and executive coordinator at Hunter College in New York City.
+Anthony Zacchino is a vegan nutritionist and health counselor as well as an endurance athlete who trains up to fifteen hour a week during peak training periods.
+On top of this, he works in development in New York City.

 How and why did you decide to become a vegan?

-I officially went vegan over 6 years ago when I was twenty years old.
+I went vegan over 8 years ago when I was twenty years old.
 I first started exploring veganism after meeting and befriending Darius Fulmer, a great athlete in his own right and a defendant in the SHAC7 case

 How long have you been vegan?

 What has benefited you the most from being a vegan?